Isparhecher: Post-war activities

 Isparhecher returned to the Creek nation to resume civilian life as a farmer.
 He also became active in Creek political life.
 He became a member of the Creek House of Warriors in 1867.
 In October 1867, he was a member of the Creek National Council that created a new constitution as the framework for a new tribal government.

-He served as the Muscogee District judge from 1872 – 74.
+He served as the Muscogee District judge from 1872 to 1874.
 When his judicial appointment expired, he moved from Cussetah to a farm near the present town of Beggs, Oklahoma.
 He was named trustee of the Salt Creek School in 1874–75.
 In 1877, he was appointed as principal judge of the Okmulgee District.

 A group of full-blood Creeks led by Lochar Harjo had settled in the vicinity of Nuyaka, a few miles west of Okmulgee.
 Most of these had been loyal to the Union side in the Civil War and wanted to continue their traditional way of life.
 They opposed efforts to assimilate to European-American culture.

 They rejected the authority of the new Creek government and the constitution of 1867.
 As time passed, the group became more assertive, refusing to send representatives to the national government, and refusing to obey laws passed by it.

 They began to form their own government in Nuyaka.
 After moving to the Beggs area, Isparhecher began to cultivate the political support of the Nuyaka Creek faction.
 Even while he was a judge in Okmulgee, he began to argue that the constitution was unsuited to Creek traditional ways and therefore was not binding.
 Supporters of elected principal chief Samuel Checote impeached Isparhecher and removed him from judicial office.
 But the Nuyaka Creek considered Isparhecher as the successor to the late Lochar Harjo, who had emerged as their chief.